PocketMidi/KB1/firmware/initial_arduino_code/README.md

+> [!WARNING]
+> This is the initial Arduino based source code for the firmware.
+It is no longer actively developed or maintained.

-# KB1 Firmware v1.1 Source Code Summary
+## KB1 Firmware v1.1 Source Code Summary

-## INTRODUCTION
+### Introduction

+> [!Note]
-#### This code uses the ESP32 platform, which supports FreeRTOS and allows for multicore programming.
+> This code uses the ESP32 platform, which supports FreeRTOS and allows for multicore programming.

-The **buttonReadTask** function is running on **Core 1**, and the loop function (which contains the main MIDI processing logic) is running on **Core 0**.
+* The **buttonReadTask** function is running on **Core 1**, and the loop function (which contains the main MIDI processing logic) is running on **Core 0**.
-The code initializes the MCP23X17 GPIO expanders, and MIDI objects.
+* The code initializes the MCP23X17 GPIO expanders, and MIDI objects.
-Then, it configures the buttons and starts the **buttonReadTask** on **Core 1** using FreeRTOS.
+* Then, it configures the buttons and starts the **buttonReadTask** on **Core 1** using FreeRTOS.
-The **buttonReadTask** continuously reads the state of buttons connected to the MCP23X17 GPIO expanders.
+* The **buttonReadTask** continuously reads the state of buttons connected to the MCP23X17 GPIO expanders.
   It checks for button presses and releases, triggering MIDI values or other tasks accordingly.
-The button processing and MIDI functions are separated, allowing the MIDI processing to continue in the background on **Core 0** while the button reading occurs on Core 1.
+* The button processing and MIDI functions are separated, allowing the MIDI processing to continue in the background on **Core 0** while the button reading occurs on Core 1.
 This approach ensures that time-sensitive MIDI processing is not affected by potential delays caused by button reading or other tasks running on **Core 1**.
-The loop function runs on **Core 0** handling notes, velocities, and octaves. *OCT_DN* and *OCT_UP* buttons modulate octaves, signifying transitions through rhythmic pulsations of their LEDs.
+* The loop function runs on **Core 0** handling notes, velocities, and octaves. *OCT_DN* and *OCT_UP* buttons modulate octaves, signifying transitions through rhythmic pulsations of their LEDs.
 Two Levers adjust parameters such as "finetune" (midi cc#3), "sustain", and note velocities during prolonged activation, visually represented by by pink and blue LEDs.

-## Libraries
+### Libraries

 This firmware utilizes the Arduino framework for the [Xiao ESP32S3 board](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/).

 *It is recommended to follow the Getting Started Guide in the link above when using the Arduino IDE and grab the latest board manager from Espressif.*

 #### Additional Libraries:
 [Adafruit MCP23017 Library](https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library)